 - Drag one sheet into it

-- Drag the second sheet in the same container, at the bottom of the first sheet (you can also it doesn’t really matter).
+- Drag the second sheet in the same container, at the bottom of the first sheet (you can also place it at the top, it doesn’t really matter).

 - Please note: When you drag the second sheet into the container, a gray see-through rectangle will appear.
 Make sure that the rectangle stays within the container.
 If the rectangle is langer than the container, you are dropping the sheet directly into the view, and the trick won’t work.
 If that is the case, you are doing it right, and you can drop the sheet in!